 When the cold drop wrinkles when pushed with a finger, you can be sure the jelly will set.
 I'm glad to say that I've done this often enough now that I no longer need to empty jars of supposedly ready, but in reality very sloppy, jelly back into a pot to heat it and get it to really set.

-Healthy choice foods give us a realistic chance of region healthy and happy old age; they affect our longevity, whether we'll get arthritic knees and our mood.
+Healthy choice foods give us a realistic chance of a reasonably healthy and happy old age; they affect our longevity, whether we'll get arthritic knees and our mood too.